J-D-garwood/NoteTaker-expressjs/README.md

 ## Description
 - What was your motivation?
-My motivation for this project was to build a simple logo maker that would allow a user to generate an svg logo for their company or organisation.
+My motivation for this project was to build a simple full stack note-taker which would allow me and other small business owners to input, save and review notes on different tasks they had to complete.

 - Why did you build this project?
 ^